devanshrj/product-classification/README.md

-# MIDAS@IIITD Summer Internship 2021
+# Product Classification
-My attempt at Task 3 (NLP) for MIDAS@IIITD Summer Internship 2021 program.
-The goal of the task is to predict the primary category of a product using primarily the description of the product.
+The goal of the task is to predict the primary category of a product using the description of the product.
+The dataset used for the task is based on [Flipkart Products](https://www.kaggle.com/PromptCloudHQ/flipkart-products).

 ## Data Preparation
 ### Labels